The Bankrate promise

 Try selling products, furniture, appliances or clothes you no longer need through ecommerce sites like Ebay or Facebook Marketplace.
 If you have a car, consider driving for a company like Uber or Lyft.
 If you are crafty, consider launching an Etsy store.
 If you have property, you can try to rent it to turn it into additional income.

 All of these solutions will require time to start producing returns, so know that you may have to wait to see results.

 There are ways to secure money that is not reliant on your credit score and likely will not carry the same onerous terms as the average bad credit loan.
-Make sure you explore your options before seeking a bad credit loan is the only viable option, make sure to get one from a reputable lender that is able to offer you affordable loans with comfortable repayment terms — even if rates aren’t the lowest in the market.
+However, if a bad credit loan is the only viable option, make sure to get one from a reputable lender that is able to offer you affordable loans with comfortable repayment terms — even if rates aren’t the lowest in the market.